visit-dav/visit/src/doc/python_scripting/functions.rst

 **Description:**

     DefineMaterialExpression creates new material variables.
     Material variables are special variables that store material information for mesh and scalar variables.
     Material variables are used by the Boundary and Filled Boundary plots.
     Currently there are no built-in expressions that create material variables.

+    The function will throw an exception if the list of strings is incorrectly formed, as well as when the number of variable names does not match the number of definitions.

 DefineMeshExpression